Books Written and Co-edited by Lambert Zuidervaart

 Theodor Adorno and the Frankfurt School

 Adorno, Heidegger, and the Politics of Truth.
-State University of New York Press, forthcoming.
+State University of New York Press, 2024.
+Publisher’s link.

 Social Philosophy after Adorno.
 Cambridge: Cambridge University Press, 2007.